 As much as this is undoubtedly due to the fantastic environment created by the camp, credit too must go to Thaís herself.
-I'm struck by her maturity during our conversation and her advice to future camp-goers - “Be positive.
+I’m struck by her maturity during our conversation and her advice to future camp-goers – “Be positive.
 Enjoy it as much as you can.
-It's great for your English and growing as a person” - suggests she is someone who makes the most of opportunities presented to her.
+It’s great for your English and growing as a person” – suggests she is someone who makes the most of the opportunities presented to her.

 Thaís evidently took this attitude into the last week of her stay with a host family, once the two weeks at camp were over.
 Though some shyness returned at first, Thaís formed a strong bond with the family over the course of the week.
 She refers to Kathleen, Joe, Eme, and Jackson not as “my host family,” but simply “my family”; to Eme as “my sister,” and to Jackson as “my brother.”

-The highlight of this week was unquestionably a trip into New York City.
+The highlight of this week was unquestionably a trip to New York City.
 Even though this came with a slight sense of disappointment – owing to her passion for ballet, Thaís had hoped to visit Gaynor Minden, only to find it closed on the day she went – she still thoroughly enjoyed her time in other stores, like M&M, and at the theatre.
 Indeed, Thaís goes so far as to say that “New York felt like home: all the cars, people screaming all the time!”

 We both laugh – not for the first time – at her characterisations of her home-town and the Big Apple.
 After camp, Thaís also delivered a speech at a fundraiser for Brayce, one of Edumais’s partners, about her experience at Camp Hazen.
-Once again, she had some butterflies in her stomach beforehand, but overall was very happy with how it went.
+Once again, she had some butterflies in her stomach beforehand but overall was very happy with how it went.
 From the initial apprehension when she arrived at the camp, here Thaís was putting her much-improved English to use in public speaking.

 Thaís fully deserves to feel proud of herself and her development, and I find myself feeling the same way about my involvement with EduMais while talking to her.
 Granting opportunities to talented, resolute young people like her is exactly what it is all about.